(Last Revision 10/16/2017)

 An active member is one who meets all financial obligations and meets other such criteria as may be established from time to time by the Board of Directors.

-Article XI: Fiscal Year
+Article XII: Fiscal Year

 The fiscal year shall be July 1 to June 30.

-Article XII: Business Affairs
+Article XIII: Business Affairs

 A. Severable or Transferable Interest